steph-koopmanschap/jasma/docs/DIRECTORY_STRUCTURE_DOCS.md

 ### /monitor

 An individual app for monitoring JASMA.
+(Not done yet).

 ### /.env